biothings/biothings.api/docs/doc/studio_tutorial.rst

   }

-.. note:: we don't have to specify ``annotations.gene``, the field in which the value "ABL1" should be searched, because we explicitely asked ElasticSearch to search that field by default (see fieldbydefault_)
+.. note:: We don't have to specify ``annotations.gene``, the field in which the value "ABL1" should be searched, because we explicitely asked ElasticSearch to search that field by default (see fieldbydefault_)

 Finally, we can fetch a variant by its PharmGKB ID: